swagger-api/swagger-js/README.md

 For the older version of swagger-js, refer to the [*2.x branch*](https://github.com/swagger-api/swagger-js/tree/2.x).

 > *The npm package is called `swagger-client` and the GitHub repository is `swagger-js`.
 We'll be consolidating that soon.
-Just giving you the heads up.
+Just giving you the heads-up.
 You may see references to both names.*

 ## Compatibility
 The OpenAPI Specification has undergone multiple revisions since initial creation in 2010.